Pop Culture Madness!

 2001 Pop Culture History

-Jack Welch, former CEO of General Electric, received a severance payment of $417 million, the largest severance payment ever made, upon his retirement from GE.
+Upon his retirement from GE, Jack Welch, former CEO of General Electric, received a severance payment of $417 million, the most significant severance payment ever made.

 In 1986, nurse Sandra Clarke could not stay with a patient who asked her to stay.
 When she returned, the patient had died alone.
 In 2001, she was key in starting No One Dies Alone, a program where volunteers sit with terminal patients who have no one else.
 The program is now world-wide.